argilla-io/argilla/docs/_source/community/contributing.md

 Thank you for investing your time in contributing to the project!
 Any contribution you make will be reflected in the most recent version of [Argilla](https://github.com/argilla-io/argilla) 🤩.

-Read our [Code of Conduct](https://github.com/argilla-io/argilla/blob/develop/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Read the [Code of Conduct](https://github.com/argilla-io/argilla/blob/develop/CODE_OF_CONDUCT.md) to keep the community approachable and respectable.

 In this guide, you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.